 - Chili in Adobo – you can find this in cans in your local grocery store.
 You’ll only need one canned chili for this recipe, so reserve the rest for another use.
 Make sure you remove the seeds before mincing and adding to the marinade.

 - Prepare the chicken breasts.
-To prepare your chicken breasts, trim any excess fat or tendons, then place in a plastic bag or between two sheets of plastic wrap.
-Using a meat tenderizer, rolling pin, or the bottom of a mason jar, give the chicken a few good whacks on the thickest parts.
+Trim any excess fat or tendons, then place in a plastic bag and give it a few good whacks on the thickest parts with a meat tenderizer.

 - Make the Southwest Chicken marinade.
 In a small bowl combine the avocado oil, lime juice, garlic, brown sugar, chili powder, cumin, cayenne, and chili in adobo sauce.
 Mix well until combined.

 - Marinate the chicken.
-Pour the marinade over the prepared chicken in the Ziplock bag (or a large mixing bowl) making sure you coat all sides of the chicken evenly.
-Transfer to the refrigerator and let the chicken marinate for 2-24 hours.
+Pour the marinade over the prepared chicken in the Ziplock bag and let chicken marinate for 2-24 hours in the fridge.

 - Remove the chicken from the marinade.
 Preheat the grill.
 Scrape and clean the grill if necessary, then spray with nonstick cooking oil.
 Remove the chicken breasts from the Southwest chicken marinade using tongs and place on a plate.
 Salt and pepper each side.